 I hope these recommendations are of use, let me know what works for you.
 Remember, it takes time to get fit and to grow strong; consistency of effort is important.
 Also consider hydration especially if you are in tropical climates, for example, our local route is Singapore's Bukit Timah Hill.
 Pay to attention to nutrition, sleep and recovery.

-Improving health is about finding motivation, prioritising self-care and taking action.
-If you want to take effective and targeted steps to that fit into your unique lifestyle, The Whole Health Practice is here to help.
-Whether your goal is longevity and healthspan, to beat chronic illness or enhance your overall well-being, our consultations and customised programs deliver results.
+For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
+If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.

 Stay Healthy,